DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/69 Focused Row.md

 The focused row feature allows you to display master-detail relationships and improve navigation through records.

-To allow users to focus rows, set the [focusedRowEnabled](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/focusedRowEnabled.md '/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#focusedRowEnabled') option to **true**.
+To allow users to focus rows, set the [focusedRowEnabled](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/focusedRowEnabled.md '/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#focusedRowEnabled') property to **true**.

 Users can control the focused row using the following mouse and keyboard commands: